 “Every Hour” | “On Sight”

-These two tracks have the exact same function as album openers: they make it clear that Kanye is fully leaning into his theme.
+These two tracks have the exact same function as album openers: they make it clear that Kanye will be going in.
 “Yeezy season approaching, fuck whatever y’all been hearing,” opens “On Sight.”
 Compare that to “Sing every hour, every minute, every second, sing each and every millisecond,” and we see that unbridled urgency is the thread connecting these two sonically disparate openers.

 “Selah” | “Black Skinhead”